Uniswap/interface/WIDGETS_README.md

 ![swap widget screenshot](https://raw.githubusercontent.com/Uniswap/interface/main/src/assets/images/widget-screenshot.png)

-You can customize the theme (colors, font, border radius, and more) to match the style of your application.
+You can customize the theme (colors, fonts, border radius, and more) to match the style of your application.
 You can also configure your own default token list and optionally set a convenience fee on swaps executed through the widget on your site.

 ## Installation